opensovereigncloud/FeOS/README.md

 ## Installation and Setup
 Just download the Unified Kernel Image (UKI) from the [Releases](https://github.com/maltej/feos/releases) page and boot it with UEFI.
 You can do that in a VM by providing the UKI as a Kernel, via PXE boot or [boot from USB stick](docs/boot-image/uki.md#boot-from-usb-stick).

-## Use Cases
-**Multi-Tenant Environments**: Ideal for environments requiring strong isolation between different tenants' workloads.
-**Clustered Server Environments**: Optimized for clustered server environments, providing efficient management and execution of containers and VMs.

-## Contributing
-Contributions are welcome!
-Guidelines for contributing to FeOS are provided to maintain the quality and integrity of the codebase.

 ## Licensing
 FeOS is licensed under the [Apache License v2.0](LICENSE), ensuring open-source availability and collaborative development potential.